magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 3.418 sec
 ```

-Even if we succeeded again, there are few things we still want to
+Even though we've succeeded again, there are still a few things we'd like to
 improve.

-The `boot tdd` command has no options to be passed and we have to
+The `boot tdd` command does not accept any command-line options, so we have to
-accept the ones screwed into the task definition code.
+accept the ones hardwired into the task definition in `build.boot`.

-What if we want to compile CLJS with a different optimization option
+What if we want to compile CLJS with a different optimization level
-from the default `none` one?
+from the default `none` value?
 What if we create new namespaces for
 testing other portions of the source code?
 And what if we want to
 specifically test non portable CLJ or CLJS code?

-Now stop ant `boot` related process and reset the git repository
+For now, stop any `boot` process and reset the git repository

 ```bash
 git reset --hard